intothebeans/paperesque/examples/demo-site/content/docs/site-configuration.md

 The default is to enable the copy button fo all code blocks.

-The copy button can be set per-block using the info string of the code block.
+The copy button can be disabled per-block using the info string of the code block.
 For example:

     ```python{copy-button="false" style="gruvbox" lineNos=inline}
     print("Hello, world!")